MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 Tester will Create a calendar event, and add an address as done in 4.2.27.1.
 The tester will exit the event details, and then click on the item in the calendar.
 They will verify that a map with a pin icon is shown and click it.
 They will verify that the address is the same that they typed in, and that it opens in Google Maps.
 ### 4.2.28 Apple Maps Integration

-Validation will be successful if apple device users can have locations that are in the calendar pulled up on Apple Maps.
+Validation will be successful if Apple device testers can have locations for events that are in the calendar pulled up on Apple Maps, or if they are not able to load an event’s location when there isn’t one.
+Validation fails if tester is able to load and event into Apple Maps without a location.
+Apple Maps handles location verification.

 #### 4.2.28.1 Support for Apple Maps on Iphone

-We will use an Iphone and see if calendar locations can be pulled up in Apple Maps.
+Tester will use an iPhone to see if calendar locations can be pulled up in Apple Maps.

 #### 4.2.28.1 Support for Apple Maps on MAC computers

-We will use a MAC computer and see if calendar locations can be pulled up in Apple Maps.
+Tester will use a MAC computer to see if calendar locations can be pulled up in Apple Maps.

 ### 4.2.29 Other Maps Integration

-Validation will be successful if calendar locations can be pulled up in various map applications.
+Validation will be successful if calendar locations can be pulled up in various map applications or in the Google Maps browser application.
+Validation fails if the user does not have any map applications or web browsers installed on their device.
+Map applications will handle location validation.

 #### 4.2.29.1 Find a location